-In respect of Retail Units and Institutional Units, the Manager will publish the most recent price of units in the fund on each business day on the website www.abrdn.com.
-Information on the most recent prices may also be obtained by calling the Manager on 0345 113 6966 (or +44 (0)1268 44 5488 if outwith the UK) on normal business days (Monday to Friday) between 9am and 5.30pm.
-The Manager will communicate the most recent price of ZC Units and Institutional Regulated Units to holders electronically.
+In respect of Retail Units and Institutional Units, the Manager will publish the most recent price of units in the fund on each Dealing Day on the website www.abrdn.com.
+Information on the most recent prices may also be obtained by calling the Manager on 0345 113 6966 (or +44 (0)1268 44 5488 if outwith the UK) on normal Dealing Days (Monday to Friday) between 9.00 am and 5.30 pm (UK time).
+The Manager will communicate the most recent price of ZC and ZA Units and Institutional Regulated Units to holders electronically.